Kalu Orji Uzor

 Biography

-Prior to his political career, he was chairman of the Borno Water Board and the Cooperative and Commerce Bank Limited.
-Kalu was a member of the Peoples Democratic Party (PDP), Progressive Peoples Alliance (PPA), and chairman of the PPA Board of Trustees.
-He was the partyβs presidential candidate in the April 2007 general election.
+Orji Uzor Kalu (born 21 April 1960) is a Nigerian politician and businessman who is the senator representing Abia North Senatorial District.
+He served as governor of Abia State from 29 May 1999 to 29 May 2007.
+Kalu is the chairman of SLOK Holding and the Daily Sun and New Telegraph newspapers in Nigeria.
+Prior to his election, he served as the chairman of the Borno Water Board and the chairman of the Cooperative and Commerce Bank Limited.
+Kalu was also a member of the Peoples Democratic Party (PDP), Progressive Peoples Alliance (PPA), and the chairman of the PPA Board of Trustees.
+He was the party's presidential candidate in the April 2007 general election.
+He is currently a member of the ruling All Progressive Congress (APC) after officially announcing his resignation as the PPA BOT chair.

 Political Career